-The Office of Women’s Health and Family Services Division of Maternal, Child and Family Health Services implements the Maternal, Child Health Services, Title V Block Grant, which is responsible for the health and well-being of all of Illinois’ mothers, infants, children (including those with special healthcare needs) and their families.
+The Office of Women’s Health and Family Services’ Division of Maternal, Child and Family Health Services implements the Maternal and Child Health Services Title V Block Grant, which is responsible for the health and well-being of all of Illinois’ mothers, infants, children (including those with special healthcare needs) and their families.

 - Assure accessibility, availability, and quality of preventive and primary care for all women, particularly for women of reproductive age

 - Support healthy pregnancies and improve birth outcomes